 The purpose of the Affidavit of Support is to assure the U.S. government that the immigrant is not inadmissible as someone likely to become a public charge -- that is, receive need-based government assistance (often called "welfare").
 The Affidavit represents the petitioner/sponsor's promise to support the immigrant financially for a period of years, so that he or she will not need such assistance -- or at least to pay back (reimburse) any government agencies from which the immigrant does claim such assistance.

-However, a few lucky applicants are exempt from the Affidavit of Support requirement, and do not need to submit a Form I-864 at all.
-Immigrants who are exempt include those who have either:
+However, a few applicants are exempt from the Affidavit of Support requirement, and do not need to submit a Form I-864 at all.
+We'll review those here.

 - worked for 40 Social Security "quarters" (also referred to as having earned 40 "credits") in the U.S. (approximately ten years, depending in part on earnings level for each year in question)

 - been married while the U.S. spouse worked for 40 Social Security quarters, or

 - a combination of the above.

 The concept is that a financial sponsor’s responsibility lasts until the immigrant has (among other possibilities) earned 40 work quarters credited toward Social Security.
-(A work quarter is approximately three months, but it depends partly on how high your earnings are.)
+(A work quarter is approximately three months, but it depends partly on how high your earnings and the minimum for the year in question.)
 So if you have already reached the 40 quarters on your own, through lawful employment -- perhaps while in the U.S. as a student or H-1B worker -- there is no need for the sponsor to fill out an Affidavit of Support for you.